Va1orance/Stern/README.md

   LH/RH: 43.00% | 57.00%
 ```
 You may notice this layout's similarity with Aptmak, but in fact, this is potentially the oldest, semi-well-designed alt layout.
-Being published in 2016, I have to give it some slack.
-It does again feature high rolls, but from high sfbs and sfs.
+Being published in 2016, this is the thumb layout above all.
+It again feature high rolls, but again suffers from high sfbs and sfs.
 I still recommend SNTH, Stern, or Dusk above this.
+*I have used this up to 100 WPM*

 ```
 snthr (nehcro) (3 likes)